 Introduction to Java Collection Interview Questions

 Java Collection framework is one of the key chapters for learning core java properly.
-Java Collection holding a lot of interfaces and classes which are under java.util package.
+This is because Java Collection holds a lot of interfaces and classes which are under java.util package.
 All those interfaces and classes have huge utilization in any java based application.
 This 2021 Java Collection Interview Questions article will present the 10 most important and frequently asked Java Collection interview questions.

 Part 1 – Java Collection Interview Questions (Basic)

 This first part covers basic Java Collection Interview Questions and Answers.

 Q1.
 Java has introduced a different version in almost the last couple of years.
 The collection framework is always a highlighted package for Java, so every version of Java always came with some key features, specifically on the Collection framework.
 Please explain what the new features that came with the collection framework for Java 8 version are?

 Java 8 version already came with some of the key or major changes in Java Collection Framework:

 - Stream API for Java: For supporting some of the sequential and parallel processing.

 - Introducing the for each method specifically for iterator interface: This is one of the default methods when the developer is going to use an iterator for fetching data from any of the collection interfaces.
 Java 8 introduced one of Lambda expressions’ key features because of its arguments; it will be very easy to use on the iterator interface.

 - Miscellaneous collection API: Many methods have been introduced in the case of Miscellaneous Collection of the framework.
 Methods are for Each Remaining, replace all, computer, merge specially introduce an Iterator interface.